 Physician Portion:

-, Date: -
+• Date:

 My patient, , is b eing treated by this office

 for asthma.

-He/She has been instructed in the proper use of the
+He/She has been instructed in the proper use of the e

-inhaler, and should be allowed to carry it with him/ho er in school for use as directed.
+inhaler, and should be allowed to carry it with him/h er in school for use as directed.

+Dhuaisian's Cignoture

 Physician's Signature

-Friysician's Signature

 Clinic Address:

 Address City/Town State

 Parent Portion:

 I give my daughter/son, , permission to carry

-his/her inhaler in s school to be used as
+his/her inhaler in s chool to be used as

 directed by his/her physician.

 Parent/Guardian Print Name Parent/Guardian Signature